DinghaiZ/3-prime-READS-plus/README.md

 However, long T-streches can also mislead alignment of the reads to the genome.
 In addition, due to micro-heterogeneity, the mapped reads that are close to each other in the genome need to be clustered into cleavage and polyadenylation (pA) sites.

-To solve the above issues, [Part 1](https://github.com/DinghaiZ/3-prime-READS-plus/blob/master/projects/project_1/scripts/experiment_1/Part-1.ipynb) of this pipeline will trim 5' T-streches while recording T-strech length, map (using [STAR](https://github.com/alexdobin/STAR)) cleaned reads to the genome, and use the recorded T-strech length and genomic alignment result to identify PASS (PolyA Site Supporting) reads, which are defined as reads containing >= 2 extra Ts originated from the poly(A) tail but not from the genome.
+To solve the above issues, this pipeline will trim 5' T-streches while recording T-strech length, map (using [STAR](https://github.com/alexdobin/STAR)) cleaned reads to the genome, and use the recorded T-strech length and genomic alignment result to identify PASS (PolyA Site Supporting) reads, which are defined as reads containing >= 2 extra Ts originated from the poly(A) tail but not from the genome.
 Each PASS read comes from a cleavage and polyadenylation site (CPS) in the genome.
 PASS reads within a 24-nt window are then clustered to define a pA site (PAS).
 The numbers of PASS reads mapped to genome-wide CPS and PAS in different input sample are then used for further analysis.

 ## Quick Start

+Before each analysis, please do the following:
+1. Copy this notebooks folder into the 'projects/project_name' folder.
+2. Edit the analysis configuration sections of the notebooks.
+3. Run the notebooks.

 **[Part 1](https://github.com/DinghaiZ/3-prime-READS-plus/blob/master/projects/project_1/scripts/experiment_1/Part-1.ipynb).
 Read QC, generate PASS read count matrix, and visualize PASS and nonPASS reads in UCSC genome browser.**